NICMx/Jool/docs/en/map-t.md

 The FMR table is a bunch of BMRs.
 One BMR per connected MAP domain.

-In our example, the FMR would look like
+In our example, the FMR would only have one entry:

 | IPv6 Prefix          | IPv4 Prefix  | EA-bits length |
 |----------------------|--------------|----------------|